NathanTheGr8/nathanthegr8.github.io/_posts/2021-04-14-pihole-plus-wireguard.md

 See [Pi-Hole's documentation](https://github.com/pi-hole/docker-pi-hole/#installing-on-ubuntu) for more detailed steps and explainations.

 ### Configure Firewall
 If you plan on having Pi-hole on an internet accessable server, configuring your firewall will be usefull.
-I use UFW but plain iptables would work.
+I use tend to use UFW, but the Pi-hole project provides documentation on how to [make plain iptable rules](https://docs.pi-hole.net/guides/vpn/openvpn/firewall/).

 1. Display your current settings

         ```shell
         sudo ufw status
         Status: active